-The International Center continues to monitor the worldwide situation of the COVID-19 pandemic, both locally and globally.
+The International Center continues to monitor health and safety situations worldwide.
 The safety of our students and employees abroad and of international students and scholars on campus is our highest priority.
-We are in communication with the CSU, campus stakeholders, and San Luis Obispo County Public Health in our response to the novel coronavirus.

 Study Abroad Programs

-- For any future university-related travel, students and other travelers should wait to purchase airfare or make other financial commitments that are not refundable.
+- Trip cancellation insurance and refundable tickets continue to be highly recommended.
 Travelers for all programs should monitor how the global health situation develops.
 At the time of purchase, participants should insure their flights against trip disruption and/or cancellation or have fully refundable tickets.

 Virtual Internship & International Study Opportunities

-- The International Center offers consultations and resources for faculty interested in integrating Virtual Exchange into their classes on the Virtual Exchange Resources webpage.
-We also encourage faculty to contact us at firstname.lastname@example.org for more information.
+- The International Center offers consultations and resources for faculty interested in integrating Virtual Exchange into their classes.
+See Virtual Exchange Resources for more information.

 - Continuing F-1 students who want to keep their F-1 visa status active will need to be enrolled full-time, whether in the U.S. or outside the U.S., to maintain eligibility for Curricular Practical Training (CPT) and/or Optional Practical Training (OPT) in the future.

-- Students wanting to apply for OPT are required to take classes within the U.S. in their final quarter.
+- Students wanting to apply for OPT must apply from within the U.S.

-- J-1 visiting professors and research scholars and student interns will only be issued a DS-2019 to apply for a J-1 visa if physical presence on campus is necessary to achieve their academic goals.
-When applying for the J-1 visa, request to be granted a National Interest Exemption of the CDC travel restriction (if your country is on the restricted list).
+J-1 Visiting Professors and Research Scholars and Student InternsWill only be issued a DS-2019 to apply for a J-1 visa if physical presence on campus is necessary to achieve their academic goals.
+They must comply with Cal Poly COVID-19 vaccination and testing requirements for Employees and the CDC COVID Vaccination and Testing Requirements.

-- ALL INBOUND STUDENTS AND SCHOLARS need to contact their airline for information on how to comply with the requirement to provide proof of a negative COVID test prior to boarding a flight to the U.S.
+All inbound students and scholarsNeed to contact their airline for information on how to comply with the requirement to provide proof of COVID-19 vaccinations prior to boarding a flight to the U.S.